rloutlaw/JavaSDKDocs/outlawSDKDocs/createvmsinparallel.md

                     .create();
 ```

+The `SdkContext.randomResourceName()` method call generates a random valid name for the resource group with the specified prefix.
+Use any valid resource name instead if you'd prefer.

-This guide and the complete sample creates the following resources in this resource group:
+This guide creates the following resources in this resource group:

 - the virtual machines with public IP addresses
 - a storage account and virtual network for each region for the virtual machines to use
-- a traffic manager to balance traffic across all VMs created
+- a [Traffic Manager](https://docs.microsoft.com/en-us/azure/traffic-manager/traffic-manager-overview) to balance traffic across all virtual machines created

-The `SdkContext.randomResourceName()` method call generates a random valid name for the resource group with the specified prefix.
-Use any valid resource name instead if you'd prefer.

-## Generate a list of Creatables for the virtual machines and their resources
+## Define the virtual machines and their resources

-Create a List of `Creatable` objects where each list item defines the properties of a single virtual machine.
-Once the list of Creatable objects is populated, you instruct the API to create all items in the List in parallel.
+Create a `List<Creatable<VirtualMachine>>` object where each list item defines the properties of a single virtual machine.
+When the list is fully populated, you pass it to the API to create all items defined in the list in parallel.

 ```java
 List<Creatable<VirtualMachine>> creatableVirtualMachines = new ArrayList<>();